Davis Law Group Receives Seattle Business Magazine’s ‘Best Companies to Work For’ Award Learn More

 While PIP provides many great benefits, it has some limitations.
 One of the key aspects that PIP does not cover is non-economic damages, including:

 PIP also does not cover injuries resulting from the use of farm equipment, off-road vehicles, mopeds, or motorcycles.
 You can purchase PIP coverage for a motorcycle, but that type of coverage is usually quite expensive.
-If you are hurt in a motorcycle accident in Washington, you should likely pursue a liability claim against the at-fault driver.
+If you are hurt in a motorcycle accident in Washington, you should consult with an experienced attorney before speaking with the insurance companies involved to evaluate your options for pursuing a claim.

 PIP coverage in Washington is optional.
 Since Washington is an at-fault state, drivers must carry liability insurance instead.